-- (a) Effective Dates.-Except as provided in subsection (b) and title V, this Act and the amendments made by this Act take effect on the date on which the Agreement enters into force. - (b) Exceptions.- made by sections 204, 205, 207, and 401 of this Act take effect on the date of the enactment of this Act and apply with respect to Colombia on the date on which the Agreement enters into force.
+- (a) Effective Dates.-Except as provided in subsection (b), this Act and the amendments made by this Act take effect on the date on which the Agreement enters into force. - (b) Exceptions.- - (1) IN GENERAL.-Sections 1 through 3, this title, and title V take effect on the date of the enactment of this Act. - (2) CERTAIN AMENDATORY PROVISIONS.-The amendments made by sections 204, 205, 207, and 401 of this Act take effect on the date of the enactment of this Act and apply with respect to Panama on the date on which the Agreement enters into force.